Outline of the Church of Jesus Christ of Latter-day Saints

 The following outline is provided as an overview of and a topical guide to the Church of Jesus Christ of Latter-day Saints.

-The Church of Jesus Christ of Latter-day Saints (LDS Church or, informally, the Mormon Church) is a Christian restorationist church that is considered by its followers to be the restoration of the original church founded by Jesus Christ.
+The Church of Jesus Christ of Latter-day Saints (LDS Church or, informally, the Mormon Church) is a Christian restorationist church that is considered by its followers (often called Mormons) to be the restoration of the original church founded by Jesus Christ.
 The church is headquartered in Salt Lake City, Utah, and has established congregations (called wards or branches) and built temples worldwide.
-It is the largest denomination in the Latter Day Saint movement founded by Joseph Smith during the period of religious revival known as the Second Great Awakening.
+It is the largest denomination in the Latter Day Saint movement founded by Joseph Smith during the period of religious revival in the United States known as the Second Great Awakening.